 Instructions

 - Make the dough: Place flours and salt on a butcher block or large plate and create a mound with tall walls and a large well in the center.
-Add egg, egg yolk and sourdough discard in the center of the well.
+Add eggs and sourdough discard in the center of the well.120 grams all-purpose or 00 flour, 40 grams semolina flour, 6 grams salt, 2 egg, 75 grams sourdough discard

 - Using a fork, break the egg yolks and stir in the sourdough discard.
 While keeping the walls intact, begin incorporating the flour into the egg and discard paste until a majority of the flour has been mixed in.